“What’s the difference between Ratings and Reviews?” is our most frequently asked question, by far!

 Every other page of Appbot looks at reviews only.
 If you compare the stats from these other pages with the app stores you’ll generally see different figures.
 In general there are far fewer reviews than ratings for any app.
 The average star rating for reviews will also usually be different to the average star rating for ratings.

 However, if we head to any other page of Appbot we’ll see different numbers.

-On the Reviews page we see 313 reviews, which is much lower than either figure we saw on Ratings.
+On the Reviews page we see 4960 reviews, which is much lower than the figure we saw on Ratings.

 There are two reasons for this:

-- There are filters set at the top of the page that have been applied.
+- There are filters set at the right of the page that have been applied.
 The Reviews page is only reporting for 90 days in this case, wheras the Ratings page is showing all data since September 2017 (the date of the launch of the new App Store).

 - On this page Appbot only counts reviews with text.